 If you are an international student studying at Trinity, you might be considering internship and graduate work in Ireland, in your home country, or elsewhere.
 This section provides information for Non EU students on working in Ireland during and after your studies.
-For information and resources to support an international job search, see our GoinGlobal resource which includes international job search advice and information.
+Read 'Employable You' the online guide for international students.

 Eligibility to work in Ireland during studies

 - Students from the European Economic Area (EEA) may take up employment in Ireland while studying.
-If you are unsure about your status, please contact the Irish Naturalisation and Immigration Service (INIS).
+If you are unsure about your status, please contact the Irish Immigration Service (formerly known as 'INIS' - Irish Naturalisation and Immigration Service).